Indiana University of Pennsylvania: Campus

+Much of the central campus is in the Borough of Indiana.
+Other parts are in White Township, Indiana County.

 IUP's 374 acre main campus is a mix of 62 old and new red brick structures.
 Its original building, a Victorian structure named John Sutton Hall once housed the entire school.
 Sutton Hall has been named to the National Register of Historic Places.
 There was a fight to preserve Sutton Hall in 1974 when the administration scheduled it for demolition.
 Today it houses many administrative offices and reception areas.
 Breezedale Alumni Center is also listed on the National Register of Historic Places.
 The Victorian mansion was once home to John P. Elkin, a Pennsylvania Supreme Court Justice.

 The campus encompasses a planetarium, a museum, a black box theater, the Hadley Union Building (HUB), an extensive music library, and a newly remodeled Cogswell Hall for the university's music community.
 Stapleton Library boasts 900,000-plus bound volumes and over 2 million microform units.
 At the heart of campus is the Oak Grove.
-In January 2000, former President Lawrence K. Pettit established a board to create the Allegheny Arboretum at IUP.
+In January 2000, IUP president Lawrence K. Pettit established a board to create the Allegheny Arboretum at IUP.
 This group works to furnish the Oak Grove with flora native to the region.
 The university also operates an academy of Culinary Arts in Punxsutawney and a police academy at its main campus.

 The university's Student Cooperative Association also owns College Lodge several miles from campus.
 It provides skiing, biking, hiking, and disc golfing opportunities.
 Boat access is also made available through the Cooperative Association.

 IUP has demolished most of its 1970s-era dormitories, beginning in 2006; facilities are being replaced with modern suites.
-Seven new dormitories were completed for Fall 2009.
-Two more were completed by Fall 2010.
+Seven new dormitories were completed for fall 2009.
+Two more were completed by fall 2010.
 That semester, the ribbon cutting ceremony at Stephenson Hall was considered to have finished the four-year-long "residence hall revival".
 These suite-style rooms are similar to those being built at other universities in PASSHE.